-All credential candidates must provide evidence of passing the CBEST (California Basic Educational Skills Test) before or during the term in which they reach junior status and provide Certificate of Clearance (fingerprint clearance).
+All credential candidates must provide evidence of passing the CBEST (California Basic Educational Skills Test) or recieve a waiver before or during the term in which they reach junior status and provide Certificate of Clearance (fingerprint clearance).
+Completing ENG 140 and MAT 105 with a B or above qualifies students for a BSR-41 CBEST Waiver.